 offer to assist the MSFW in filling out the complaint form and submitting all necessary information and assist if the MSFW complainant desires such help.

-Complaint System representatives must provide monthly updates to MSFWs or their representatives on the status of their complaints.
+CSR’s must provide monthly updates to MSFWs or their representatives on the status of their complaints.

 MSFW Complaints Regarding Employment-Related Laws